isomerpages/govtech-stp/_reciprocal-green-lane/00d-rgl-requirement-test.md

     <td style="font-size:13px;"><b>A local host* is to: </b>
       <ol style="margin-top:0px;">
       <li style="font-size:13px; margin-top:0px;">Arrange for transport for the traveller to commute directly from the airport/land and sea checkpoint to the declared self-sourced accommodation; and</li>
-             <li style="font-size:13px; margin-top:0px;">•	Provide a TraceTogether token to the traveller if the latter does not have a TraceTogether-compatible device.</li>
+             <li style="font-size:13px; margin-top:0px;">Provide a TraceTogether token to the traveller if the latter does not have a TraceTogether-compatible device.</li>
       </ol>
      <p style="font-size:13px; margin-top:0px;"><i>[*Host refers to the company or government agency receiving the traveller in the destination country/region.
 Company-sponsors can serve concurrently as the host and sponsor.]</i></p>
       </td>